anutt12/CatFacts-Alexa-skill/README.md

             <version>4.5.0</version>
         </dependency>

-__3. Create the following additional packages in the com.example package:__
+#### Create the following additional packages in the com.example package:
 • controller
 • handlers
 • service

-__4. Let's get started with our Alexa handlers!
+#### Let's get started with our Alexa handlers!
 The handlers are responsible for ensuring Alexa provides the proper response to an *Intent*.
-Intents are defined in each separate class and are referenced in the Alexa Developer Console.__
+Intents are defined in each separate class and are referenced in the Alexa Developer Console.

 ***Please note that many of the handlers provided in the Alexa Tutorial are pre-built in each skill.
 Each handler is setup the same way with the ability to customize.***